Systems and

 Project proposals

-Introduction / problem statement (1/4 page)
+Introduction / problem statement (1-2 paragraphs)

 Summarize what you plan to do: how will you approach the problem?
 What deliverables (artifacts, proofs, ...) will you produce?
 What interesting challenges do you foresee?

-Timeline and responsibilities (1/4 page)
+Timeline and responsibilities (1 paragraph)

-Break down you project into small components and milestones, then estimate how they depend on each other and how long each will take.
+Break down your project into small components and milestones, then estimate how they depend on each other and how long each will take.
 Organize the milestones on a timeline.
 Clarify who will do what, and how you will organize the work of your group.

 Presentation

 Aim for 10 minutes, plus 5 minutes of questions / interruptions.
-The structure of the talk should be similar to that of the final report (below), skipping the timeline and related work parts.
+The structure of the talk should be similar to that of the final report (below), skipping the timeline and related-work parts.

 Final report